Last updated on August 20th, 2022 at 10:35 pm

 Enter Naturepedic.
 I had the chance to spend some time investigating organic mattresses and settled on one that I felt is an excellent choice, not only in safety but in performance.
 Naturepedic provided us with a No Compromise Organic Cotton crib mattress to run through a battery of tests and I am happy to say, they passed every single one.
-When it arrived I opened it up and was just taken back by how pristinely nice it looked.
-Seams were all perfect, no nicks or weirdness, and it was smooth and soft without that crinkly PVC feel to it.
-Definitely a winner of the first impression test.
+When it arrived, I opened it up and was just taken back by how pristinely nice it looked.
+The seams were all perfect, with no nicks or weirdness, and it was smooth and soft without that crinkly PVC feel.
+A winner of the first impression test.

-The Liquid Test: Naturepedic crib mattresses have a food grade polyethylene plastic coating, which is an environmentally friendly material due to it’s non-toxic nature.
-We dumped leaky sippy cups on this bare mattress and I am thrilled to report that it did not absorb or cause any staining and cleaned up like a dream.
-A few leaky diaper tests were done as well, thanks to my yet to be potty trained 2 year old and it passed those with flying colors.
+- The Liquid Test: Naturepedic crib mattresses have a food-grade polyethylene plastic coating, an environmentally friendly material due to its non-toxic nature.
+We dumped leaky sippy cups on this bare mattress, and I am thrilled to report that it did not absorb or cause any staining and cleaned up like a dream.
+A few leaky diaper tests were done as well, thanks to my yet-to-be potty-trained 2-year-old and it passed those with flying colors.
 To add a layer of breathability to it, I have an organic mattress pad and an organic cotton sheet on the mattress for sleeping, but my sippy cup test took place on the bare mattress itself.

-If you aren’t in the position to buy an organic mattress, and let’s face it, not everyone is ready for that, you do have options.
-Tips when buying a traditional mattress:
+If you aren’t in the position to buy an organic mattress, you do have options.

-- Leave it outside or in a well ventilated area for some time in order to let the materials “off-gas” before baby sleeps on it
+- Leave it outside or in a well-ventilated area for some time to let the materials “off-gas” before baby sleeps on it

 - When the mattress doesn’t smell like materials or plastic, it’s ready to be brought back into the house.

-- Consider an organic cotton or wool mattress pad to add a layer of breathability and “buffer” between baby and the mattress surface.
+- Consider an organic cotton or wool mattress pad.
+It will add a layer of breathability and “buffer” between baby and the mattress surface.

 Naturepedic’s Organic Cotton mattress has FAR exceeded my expectations and I am completely comfortable recommending them to anyone.
-My son is getting to the age where he is ready for a bigger bed so when the time comes, and he no longer fits in a toddler bed (which the crib mattress fits as well) I most certainly will be investing in a Naturepedic Twin Mattress for him.
+My son is getting to the age where he is ready for a bigger bed.
+When the time comes, I will be investing in a Naturepedic Twin Mattress for him.

 Subscribe to Dear SafeMama.